 Once you submit a formal request, the ombudsman will research the issue and contact you for more information as needed.

-When it comes to managing your student loans, putting them off or ignoring them during your grace period is one of the worst things you can do.
+When it comes to managing your student loans, putting them off or ignoring them during or after your grace period is one of the worst things you can do.

-By taking action now and coming up with a plan ahead of time, you can ensure you’re on track with your repayment.
+By taking action now and coming up with a plan ahead of time for your MOHELA student loans, you can ensure you’re on track with your repayment.

 If your question wasn’t answered in our MOHELA student loan review, hopefully you’ll find it below:

 - Is MOHELA for federal student loans or private?

 - Were MOHELA student loans suspended during the coronavirus pandemic?

 - Can I switch loan servicers away from MOHELA?

 MOHELA manages the repayment of many federal loan borrowers, and also services private loans lent by some financial institutions.
 The company doesn’t lend directly to students and their families, however.

 Yes, MOHELA-managed federal direct loans were eligible for the student loan suspension first installed in March 2020 via the coronavirus aid bill, known as the CARES Act.